chadberg/extract-mbz/README.md

     Available for download for Windows from Python.Org

-You will also need two python libraries: slugify and python-magic (find installation instructions here https://github.com/ahupp/python-magic)
+You will also need one python libraries: python-slugify

 ## Usage: